|

 Translated: “birth is suffering (that can be overcome).
 Getting old is suffering (that can be overcome).
 Sickness is suffering (that can be overcome).
 Death is suffering (that can be overcome)...”

-Here we see “iccha” (same as “icca”) that we encountered in both anicca, dukkha, and anatta, and also in Paticca Samuppāda (“pati+icca” “sama+uppāda”).
+Here we see “iccha” (same as “icca”) which we encountered in anicca, dukkha, and anatta, and also in Paticca Samuppāda (“pati+icca” “sama+uppāda”).
 And “labhati” means “get”, and “na labhati” means “not get.”
 Note that “iccha” (in Sinhala ඉච්ඡ) emphasizes the “liking” in “icca” (in Sinhala ඉච්ච).

-Therefore, this statement of the anicca nature, i.e., it is a natural law that one WILL NOT get what one desire in the long run.
+▪Therefore, this statement is about the anicca nature, i.e., it is a natural law that one WILL NOT get what one desire in the long run.
 That is why it is not possible to eliminate suffering in the long term within the rebirth process.

 Sensory Pleasures are the Cause of Future Suffering

 10. The Buddha never said there is only suffering in this world.
-These bouts of “apparent happiness” keep the real suffering hidden.
-We always try to look at the bright side, and our societies also try to “cover up” most of the pain and suffering that is out there.
+These bouts of “apparent, mind-made happiness” keep the real suffering hidden.
+We always try to look on the bright side, and our societies also try to “cover up” most of the pain and suffering out there.

-Both suffering and happiness are out there.
-The key is to see the pain and suffering masked in apparent joy.
+▪Both suffering and happiness are out there.
+The key is to see the pain and suffering masked in apparent (mind-made) joy.

 11. On television, we see mostly glamorous people.
 You can see what happens to such beautiful people when they get old: WebLink: RANKER: Celebrities Who Have Aged the Worst.